Skip to main content

 4. Each tile renders either an embedded surface or navigation into a focused screen.

-Some tiles adjust links so guests remain inside the landing navigation context (nested shells, embedded roots, or absolute hosts for iframe-style embeds).
-If a module appears to open the wrong host or path, verify publishing, embedding settings, and the parent page allowed domains policy.
+Some tiles keep guests inside the landing navigation context, especially nested pages or embedded modules.
+If a module opens the wrong destination, verify publishing, embedding settings, and allowed domains for the parent page.

 Stand-alone tile embedding